1.b) Theory of Quantum Mechanics or Quantum Physics

 Before appreciating the proposals of Global Mechanics, it is advisable to understand the theory of Quantum Mechanics, its development, and its limitations or weaknesses.

 With its non-academic perspective, the presentation of this book addresses to both experts in the field of Elementary Particle Physics and the public in general.

-The fact that I am not a super-specialized scientist has an advantage; my point of view will match some of the questions an average reader could ask about the content and meaning of the theory of Quantum Mechanics.
+This book is not a super-specialized essay, but it has an advantage; its perspective will match some of the questions an average reader could ask about the content and meaning of the theory of Quantum Mechanics.➹

 After an extensive exploration of various Wikipedia entries, the most relevant ideas about the development and evolution of Quantum Physics are:

 The theory of Quantum Mechanics emerged in the 1920s with the first theories on the atom’s structure and its elementary particles; more precisely, it begun with the explanation of the photoelectric effect by Einstein, taking a step towards the physical approach of the concept of the Planck constant.

 I believe there to be two fundamental aspects that affected the initial context of the theory of Quantum Mechanics from a scientific viewpoint.
 Firstly, the rejection of the aether –meaning aether proposed by René Descartes– as a medium for the propagation of light.
 Secondly, the Theory of Relativity emerged.

 The strictness of the non-existence of any aether formulated by the theory of Quantum Mechanics would prevent Particle Physics from achieving a logical understanding of the forces of gravity and will condemn it to attain only a mathematical justification of the physical reality.